-This chapter tells you how to define a new resource type.
 The following are examples of candidates for resource types:

 - Databases that support transactions

 - Web servers

-- Applications that use user datagram protocol (UDP) for communication with clients
+- Applications that require user datagram protocol (UDP) for communication with clients

-See also "Characteristics that Permit an Application to be Highly Available", page 8.
+See also "Characteristics that Permit an Application to be Highly Available" on page 3.

-You will want to create a new resource type when creating something entirely new or when you want to have multiple resource types that are similar except for one or two attributes.
-For example, if you want to enable local restart for most IP addresses but not for some, you could create a new resource type called IP_address2 using all of the same information as for the default IP_address2 except changing the value of the restart mode to 1 rather than the default 0.
+You will want to define a new resource type when creating something entirely new or when you want to have multiple resource types that are similar except for one or two attributes.
+For example, if you want to enable local restart for most IP addresses but not for some, you could create a new resource type called IP_address2 using all of the same information as for the default IP_address except changing the value of the restart mode to 1 rather than the default 0.